Investors urge caution as miners consider return to gold hedging

-The incoming chairman of Barrick Gold (ABX.TO), the world's largest gold miner, last week rekindled the debate over the practice of selling production forward.
+The incoming chairman of Barrick Gold, the world's largest gold miner, last week rekindled the debate over the practice of selling production forward.
 John Thornton, a former senior executive at Goldman Sachs, said he would seriously consider hedging.

 Money managers say hedging could play a limited role, particularly for smaller producers, but would raise concerns about players such as Barrick.